liusida/ComfyUI-Login/README.md

 # ComfyUI-Login
-This custom node serves as a proof-of-concept to explore the implementation of basic login functionality for [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
+This custom node uses a simple password to protect ComfyUI.

-In the future, if proven useful, this feature might be directly integrated into either [ComfyUI](https://github.com/comfyanonymous/ComfyUI) or [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager).

 # First thing first
 Please be aware that absolute security does not exist.
 This login node offers only basic protection for ComfyUI.
 Use it at your own risk.